AutoInsurance.com is supported by commissions from providers listed on our site. Read our Editorial Guidelines.

 Progressive Is Better For:

-• Drivers who live in regions where Progressive ranks higher for customer service, including California and the Central and Southeast regions.
+• Drivers who live in California, where Progressive ranks higher for customer service

 Allstate vs. Progressive Average Cost Comparison